 Much like its anti-hero, INFERNAL is fast, bloody and brutal.
 It’s a riveting page-turning fantasy revenge thriller – think The Bourne Identity with a dash of Joe Abercrombie’s bestselling First Law books – all building towards the devastating truth behind Stratus’s phenomenal abilities.
 Mark de Jager delivers a jaw-dropping thrill ride of a debut novel that makes every page count, staking his claim as a striking new voice in fantasy – miss it at your peril.

 And that’s it for another year of Fantasy-Faction’s Publishers’ Choice.
-Do make sure you those that comment section there below… let us know which covers you liked, which novels you were already excited for, which authors/books you’d never heard of before but are now on your radar!
+Do make sure you use the comment section below and let us know which covers you liked, which novels you were already excited for, which authors/books you’d never heard of before but are now on your radar!